Respect the Landowner

 - Leave gates open or closed as you find them (or as requested by landowner).

 - Drive only on existing roads approved for use.

 - Don’t walk across newly planted fields or areas with crops ready to harvest.

 - Don’t litter, build campfires without permission, or drive spikes or nails into trees that someday may be harvested for timber.

 - Use portable tree stands or portable ground blinds rather than permanent structures, which are unsightly, may damage trees, and eventually become unusable because of weathering.

-- Don't leave the remains of field dressing in places where it would be easy to view or smell.
+- Don’t leave the remains of field dressing in places where they would be easy to view or smell.
 Bury, hide, or pack them out.
 Be especially diligent about this if the landowner has pets that might find a gut pile and drag parts of it home.